Validation Tools Field Guide

 VenturusAI runs your business idea through three classic strategic frameworks - SWOT (Strengths, Weaknesses, Opportunities, Threats), PESTEL (Political, Economic, Social, Technological, Environmental, Legal forces), and Porter’s Five Forces (Buyer Power, Supplier Power, Threat of Substitution, Competitive Rivalry, Threat of New Entrants).
 It also produces sections on target audience, marketing strategy, and financial estimates.

 Think of it as a free MBA student who reads your one-paragraph description and produces a structured critique in 30 seconds.
-The frameworks are academic, but the output is surprisingly practical when your input is specific.
+The frameworks are academic; the output is practical when your input is specific.

-Write a 2-4 sentence paragraph covering four things.
-Do not open the tool until this paragraph is written:
+Write a 2-4 sentence paragraph covering four things before you open the tool:

 - What you are building - one sentence, plain English.
 “A mobile app for solo chiropractors that reduces insurance-claim resubmission time.”